 “We know that these events will get many creatives on a more productive path,” commented a spokesperson from Creative Events.
-“Breaking through with a new blog, account or project can often feel daunting in an industry that is not yet fully recognised for its potential.
-Yet once these tips are applied, we have found that real doors can open and often do for our guests.”
+“Breaking through with a new blog, account, or project can often feel daunting in an industry that is not yet fully recognized for its potential.”
+However, once these tips are implemented, we have discovered that real doors can and frequently do open for our guests.”

 Highlights of the “Creative Annual Conference” speakers included Leah Hutcheon, Michael Ulloa, Troycy, Elliot Reeves, Jojo Fraser, Stewart Fenwick, Euan Patterson, Gemma Armit, Ian LeBruce, Pinky Ghadiali, Lisa Macareiu and many others.

 Including appearances from Scottish Autism representatives, who we hope to work with again shortly.

 “The panels are fantastic; they are short, sweet, and very informative.
 There’s a great vibe and so many different people who I know I’ll be meeting in the next few months.
 Fab! ” -Sarah T (Guest attending)

 Sponsors, who helped make the event so successful, were a who’s who of Scottish businesses and services.

 Companies such as ClifBar, which supplies boxes of peanut butter and chocolate chip bars